demersdesigns/styleplate/README.md

 You can now add as many stylesheet/markup examples as necessary for your project.
 The project will reload the browser when changes are made, so you can instantly see your progress.

 ## Including as a dependency on another project
 You can easily use styleplate alongside it's companion project [baseplate](https://github.com/demersdesigns/baseplate) or even with another project with some minor handiwork.
+The general workflow allows you to build your styles in styleplate and keep the dependent project updated at the same time.

-Once you have built out your living styleguide, you can use the npm link function to add the styleplate files to the node_modules folder of the project that you want to use it in.
+While you are building your living styleguide, you can use the npm link function to add the styleplate files to the node_modules folder of the project that you want to use it in.
 Here is an example:
 ```
 $ cd [styleplate project folder]
 $ npm link